Alanamosse/Netcdf-Metadata-Info/README.md

 The option "Search values for custom coordinates" use the scipy spatial function to get the closest coordinates with non-NA values.

 The output is a tabular with the variable and its dimensions values (eg : latitude, longitude, time...).
+Transpose.sh is some awk code to swap rows and columns.